Every Parent’s Fear

 - I meet with your child either in person or by video.

-- I’ll instruct tour child not to communicate in any way with school personnel or anyone involved in the incident until we’ve constructed a strategy to deal with the school.
+- I’ll instruct your child not to communicate in any way with school personnel or anyone involved in the incident until we’ve constructed a strategy to deal with the school.

 - We’ll discuss the incident in depth so I fully understand what happened, to begin to crafting your child’s defense